nasa/cumulus-api/content/granules.md

     }'
 ```

-#### Example request with given Granule IDs and optional workflow parameter:
+#### Example request with Granule and Collection IDs and optional workflow parameter:

 ```curl
 curl -X POST